zydou/arti/doc/hsc.md

 Like the other `arti` subcommands, it has an optional `--config` option for specifying the TOML configuration file.
-Using the correct configuration file is important, because the state and keys managed by `arti hsc` are relative to the state directory, which you might have overriden in the configuration.
+Using the correct configuration file is important, because the state and keys managed by `arti hsc` are relative to the state directory, which you might have overridden in the configuration.

 ## `arti hsc get-key`